Man who barricaded himself in house taken into custody

 People are also reading…

-In the press release, Bullock said he wishes to thank the Missouri State Highway Patrol for their quick response, as well as members of the MSHP SWAT unit.
-Appreciation also goes out to the St. Francois County Ambulance District, Farmington Fire Department and Farmington Police Department for their assistance.
+In the press release, Bullock said, “I wish to thank the Missouri State Highway Patrol for their quick response, as well as members of the MSHP SWAT unit.
+Appreciation also goes out to the St. Francois County Ambulance District, Farmington Fire Department and Farmington Police Department for their assistance.”

-BREAKING: A Press Release from St. Francois County Sheriff, Dan Bullock states St. Francois County Deputies were sent to a residence in the 2500 block of Route OO south of Farmington to serve a 96-hour Commitment to an individual in need of mental health services.
-The individual, a male who was not named in the press release, fired several shots from his residence refusing to communicate with officers.
-The Missouri State Highway Patrol negotiators responded along with the Patrol's SWAT unit in an attempt to bring the standoff to an end.
-At this time no injuries are reported.